 Are you an ‘expert’?
+I sure hope not.

 What do I mean by “Untrusted opinion”?

-In recent years buyers have grown to trust the phenomenon of the “Customer Review”, essentially a word-of-mouth recommendation from someone that we don’t know.
+In recent years buyers have grown to trust the phenomenon of the Customer Review, essentially a word-of-mouth recommendation from someone that we don’t know.
 We often can’t confirm that the submitted information is accurate, or unbiased, yet we allow it to influence our purchasing decision.
-Word-Of Mouth has been supplemented by Word Of Mouse.

-In the world of business – in sales, marketing, communication, HR, and so on – what we’re looking for, consciously or otherwise, is an ‘expert’.
+In the world of business – in sales, marketing, finance, HR, and so on – what we’re looking for, consciously or otherwise, is an ‘expert’.
 Someone who can give us advice based upon what the Merriam-Webster dictionary describes as their “…having, involving, or displaying special skill or knowledge derived from training or experience.”

 How can anyone know a subject so intimately, when the subject itself and its place within our decision-making process ebbs and flows with the vagaries of taste and opinion?

 The way that businesses interact with customers thanks to technology-enabled channels such as social media (and whatever else is around the corner) can often mean that what we thought was right today can turn out to be wrong tomorrow.

 When I think of someone who calls themselves an ‘expert’, I’m thinking of someone who’s’ “been there and done that”, and can give me advice as a result.
 But today, “there” and “that” are in a constant state of flux.
 What’s right today can be wrong tomorrow.
 How can you call yourself a master of the game if the rules of the game are constantly changing?

 As kids we were told “Don’t meet strangers over the internet” and “Don’t get into a stranger’s car.”